 - Present the customer with a bundle offer.
 For instance, if he or she buys two courses at the same time, you’ll knock 20 percent off the purchase price.

-These rewards serve two purposes:
+These rewards serve three purposes:

 - Thanking the customers for their business

 - Adding value for your customers and helping them get success